What is a corporate parent?

 - The Celcis website has briefings and guidance that explains corporate parenting statutory duties.
 They also have a fantastic reading list to help you find out more about corporate parenting.

-- The Children and Young People’s Commissioner’s job it is to ensure that young people understand their rights, and have them respected.
+- The Children and Young People’s Commissioner’s job is to ensure that young people understand their rights, and have them respected.
 The website covers corporate parenting, but also much more about the rights of children and young people in Scotland.

 Also, be sure to look at the Useful Links section.